 For example, if the field is for a person’s name, it should be labeled appropriately as either “Full Name” or have two separate fields labeled as “First Name” and “Last Name.”

-If you have fields that are related, consider grouping them together using the section heading question type.
+If you have fields that are related, consider grouping them together using conditional logic.

-Organising forms with section headings can help participants using a screen reader to keep track of their progress, and can provide extra context that might otherwise be lost.
+Organizing forms with section headings can help participants using a screen reader to keep track of their progress and can provide extra context that might otherwise be lost.

 7. Don’t use tables for page layout in your project description